taichi-dev/taichi/docs/export_results.rst

     z = np.repeat(np.arange(5), 4)
     writer.add_vertex_pos(x, y, z)

-    # For the faces, if there exist any, the only required channel is the list of vertex indices that each face contains.
+    # For faces (if any), the only required channel is the list of vertex indices that each face contains.
     indices = np.array([0, 1, 5, 4]*12)+np.repeat(
         np.array(list(np.arange(0, 3))*4)+4*np.repeat(np.arange(4), 3), 4)